Tag archive for ‘Zawaj.com Humor Files’

 Zawaj.com Humor Files: The Old Man, the Little Boy and the Donkey

-Photograph of a native of Bethlehem, Palestine on his donkey.
+A Palestinian native of Bethlehem on his Donkey.
 This color photochrome print was created between 1890 and 1900 in West Bank.

 The Old Man, the Little Boy and the Donkey